the road to

 Sincerely yours, Richard

-Richard Vangelisti has experience as a mediator in matters involving personal injury, insurance, civil rights, negligence, intentional torts, employment, and business.
+Richard Vangelisti has experience as a mediator in matters involving personal injury, insurance, civil rights, professional negligence, intentional torts, employment, and business.
 He has mediation training from the National Judicial College and the United States District Court for the District of Oregon as well as negotiation training from the Harvard Law School Program on Negotiation.
 He has tried cases involving trade secrets, employment, wrongful death, landlord and retail premises liability, motor vehicle, bicycle, pedestrian, insurance, civil rights, medical care, and long‑term care.

 Richard works with counsel to customize the mediation process to meet the needs of the parties.
 Before any mediation session begins, Richard communicates extensively with counsel to cover substantive and process issues, including confidentiality of a party’s information, negotiation style, and the mediator’s opinions.